robertorcosta/azure-docs.pt-br/articles/firewall/tutorial-hybrid-portal.md

 ## <a name="test-the-firewall"></a>Testar o firewall

-1. Primeiro, obtenha e anote o endereço IP privado da máquina virtual **VM-spoke-01**.
+1. Primeiro, anote o endereço IP privado da máquina virtual **VM-spoke-01**.

 2. No portal do Azure, conecte a máquina virtual **VM-Onprem**.
 <!---2.
 Open a Windows PowerShell command prompt on **VM-Onprem**, and ping the private IP for **VM-spoke-01**.